FaazFarooqui/forecastProphet2/REAMDME.md

 myenv\Scripts\activate
 4. Install the dependencies from the requirements.txt file pip install -r requirements.txt
-5. Perform migration:
-python manage.py migrate
-6. Run the server
+5. Run the server
 python manage.py runserver
-7. Navigate to Url to run the application http://127.0.0.1:8000/forecast/
+6. Navigate to Url to run the application http://127.0.0.1:8000/forecast/